 “When I was a resident we didn’t have a resident and fellows section!”
 I heard the words come out of my mouth and immediately cringed because I sounded like an old dingbat.
 But it’s true, and I’m not even that old!
 (Or am I?)
-The CAIR Resident and Fellow Section (RFS) is in its third year and continues to grow in numbers.
+The CAIR Resident, Fellow, and Student Section (RFS) is in its third year and continues to grow in numbers.
 Dr. Alanna Supersad is the new Chair of the RFS, we wanted to get to know Alanna a bit better and figured our reader(s) may as well.

 Dr. Supersad is currently a PGY-4 resident in diagnostic radiology at the University of Alberta.
 She was born and raised in Edmonton, and after medical school at the University of Calgary is back in her hometown to complete residency.
 Alanna’s road to medicine started when she took a job as a technologist assistant in a CT department when she was 18, continuing to work there throughout undergrad.
 Through this work she realized she enjoyed the hospital setting and loved patient care.
 After a science based undergraduate degree, a year spent teaching in Spain and half a nursing degree she decided medicine was a better fit for her and dropped out of nursing school to pursue her medical degree.
 I assumed her background in medical imaging may have inspired her to choose radiology, but it did not!
 In fact when she started medicine she thought she did not want to be a radiologist.
 Famous last words!
 As she moved through her clinical rotations she slowly ruled out other specialties and came to her senses/to the realization that the medical imaging department is the backbone of the hospital and all the interesting cases at some point made their way through the department.
 As a radiology resident Alanna has so far enjoyed all of her rotations, but by day 2 of her IR rotation she was hooked and knew it was for her.
 She liked the hands-on nature of the work but really enjoyed the team based approach, working alongside technologists and nurses to help the patient.
 Dr. Richard Owen and Dr. Rahim Samji have been influential mentors to Alanna, allowing her to spend time with them in their IR clinic and encouraging her to pursue a career as an IR.